 Weighted Blankets For The Elderly

 As we age sleep patterns may change, and you may find you have difficulty staying asleep.
 Poor sleep patterns can contribute to many problems and lead to a reduced quality of life.
-Research suggests that weighted blankets may benefit the elderly in a variety of ways.
-Here you will learn about weighted blankets, their benefits and precautions to be aware of.

 What are weighted blankets?